Have Questions? We have answers!

 Yes, if you have Medicare.
 You may acquire a prescription from a physician, advanced practice nurse or physician assistant, podiatrist, dentist, or chiropractor.

-However, starting August 28 you will not need a prescription for the first ten visits.
+No, if you have a commercial plan.
+Due to direct access laws passed in 2023, you no longer need a prescription for the first ten visits or 30 days of treatment.
 Some insurances do still require a referral from your primary care physician.
 Feel free to contact our administrative staff or your insurance for information on your benefits.

 Learn more about bill SB51.